oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

 ## Task 1: Create a new OAC instance

 This lab assumes you don't have any OAC instance available at the moment.
-That is why you should create one.
-You will create one Non-Production instance with features that are available in Professional Edition.
-To perform this lab, you don't have to setup an OAC Enterprise Edition, but of course, you can.
+That is why you will create one.

+To perform this lab, OAC Professional Edition using 1 OCPU (non-production) will be enough.
+Of course you are free to set OAC Enterprise Edition too, but for this lab it is not required.

 1. Step 1: Navigate to **Analytics** page